-LMU’s Urban Studies major helps students examine urbanization and the multitude of issues inherent in urban life from the perspective of a wide range of disciplines and methodological traditions.
-The critical analysis of urban issues helps students evaluate the various political, sociocultural, and economic strategies available to urban planners, local governments, law enforcement agencies, and others seeking to remedy the problems of contemporary cities.
+LMU’s Urban Studies major helps students examine urbanization and the multitude of issues inherent in urban life from the perspective of wide range of disciplines and methodological traditions.
+The critical analysis of urban issues helps students evaluate the various political, sociocultural, and economic strategies available to urban planners, local governments, nonprofit organizations, law enforcement agencies, and others seeking to remedy the problems of contemporary cities.

-The Urban Studies major provides an interdisciplinary opportunity for students to explore all aspects of cities from a wide variety of perspectives, such as urban life, urban politics, urban economics, urban planning, urban culture, and the processes of urbanization.
+The Urban Studies major provides an interdisciplinary opportunity for students to explore all aspects of cities from a wide variety of perspectives, such as urban life, urban politics, urban economics, urban sustainability, urban planning, urban culture, and the processes of urbanization.

 The Urban Studies major also encourages students to take full advantage of one of LMU’s greatest assets, its many links to the extraordinarily dynamic, diverse city that surrounds it.
 Los Angeles is both an educational resource and a laboratory for Urban Studies majors.

+They learn the common theories, practices, and methodologies employed in contemporary urban planning and policy analysis.
 Urban Studies majors also explore the basic research questions and agendas associated with urban issues, and the general expressions of urbanization and urban life in Los Angeles.
-They learn the common theories, practices, and methodologies employed in contemporary urban planning and policy analysis.

 Students majoring or minoring in Urban Studies receive a strong foundation for careers in urban planning and design, city government and management, public administration, policy analysis, social welfare, criminal justice, law enforcement, human resources management, and community organizing.
-Urban Studies majors also go on to graduate school in fields such as urban planning, public administration, and the law.
+Urban Studies majors also go on to graduate school in fields such as urban planning, public administrations, and the law.